BenceVSanofi/snowflake-snowpro/README.md

 2. Warehouse configuration (e.g., size, scaling policy) can be changed **on-the-fly**.
 3. Virtual Warehouses include **local SSD storage**, referred to as the **warehouse cache**, which stores raw data retrieved from the storage layer.
 This can make subsequent queries faster by avoiding redundant reads from storage.

 Virtual Warehouses can be created via the Snowflake UI or SQL commands.

-### 15.2.
-Virtual Warehouse Properties and Configuration

 Below are examples of Virtual Warehouse operations with comments to clarify their purpose:

 ```sql
 -- Drop an existing warehouse (if it exists):